feralhosting/feralhosting.github.io/Installable software/OpenVPN - How to connect to your vpn/readme.md

 First, make sure you have the keys folder and the client.ovpn file somewhere on your hard drive.
 They should have been downloaded from the /private/vpn/ folder of your server via SFTP (winscp works fine in wine).

-Open up the Ubuntu Software center from the applications menu.
+Open up the Ubuntu Software centre from the applications menu.
 Search for "network-manager-openvpn".

 ![](https://raw.github.com/feralhosting/feralfilehosting/master/Feral%20Wiki/Installable%20software/OpenVPN%20-%20How%20to%20connect%20to%20your%20vpn/ubuntu1.png)